Efficient and practical Hamiltonian simulation from time-dependent product formulas: Introduction

 Starting from a Hamiltonian generating time evolution that can be implemented with a quantum circuit with error independent of the evolution time (e.g., a Hamiltonian diagonal in the computational basis, or diagonalisable with a circuit that does not scale with the evolution time), we ask, ``What is the effect of adding a perturbation to the Hamiltonian in the complexity of implementing the TDS algorithm with product formulas?".
 This motivates going into the interaction picture and approximating the time-ordered operator by a product of exponentials.
 Reference~\cite{low2019hamiltonian} explored such an interaction-picture approach, studying approximations of the time-ordered operator through a Taylor expansion of the Dyson series, instead of using product formulas.
 We comment on this difference below, when we compare \THR with previous approaches.

 \THR generates an efficient product-formula decomposition for time evolution of a quantum system.
 This decomposition has provably better scaling of both gate complexity and circuit depth than a naive application of well-known product formulas, for systems where the evolution is determined by a Hamiltonian with different energy scales (i.e., in which one part is ``large'' and another part is ``small'', with the size of the small part quantified by a parameter $\alpha$).
-This situation can occur, for example, for physical systems made up of strong short-range interactions and weaker long-range interactions.
+This situation is ubiquitous in effective models describing physical systems and can occur, for example, in systems with strong short-range interactions and weaker long-range interactions.
+Furthermore, weak (or strong) external perturbations can be used to push a system out of equilibrium and to extract its dynamical properties.
 Crucially, the efficiency of the algorithm depends on the characteristics of the quantum computer itself, namely, the set of gates that are easily implementable with an error independent of the circuit depth.
 This is particularly useful in a Noisy Intermediate-Scale Quantum (NISQ) computer, where some types of gates can be implemented more easily than other nominally similar gates.
 As these formulas provide better gate complexity than naive product formulas in many instances, we expect them to be useful beyond NISQ applications as well.

 In \cref{sec:motivation} we introduce \THR and show that its error scales as $O(\alpha^2t^2)$, an improvement by a factor of $\alpha$ compared with standard first-order product formulas.
 We show that $k$th-order \THR achieves error-scaling of $O(\alpha^2t^{k+1})$, compared to $O(\alpha t^{k+1})$ for standard $k$th-order formulas.
 We also show (in \cref{appendix_2}) that general product formulas based directly on products of the summands of the Hamiltonian cannot achieve better scaling than $\alpha^2$.
 To improve the $\alpha$-scaling for higher-order formulas, in \cref{sec:magnus,sec:fer} we introduce the Magnus-\THR and Fer-\THR algorithms, respectively, which achieve an effective $O(\alpha^{k+1} t^{k+1})$ error scaling, for any $k\in \mathbb{N}$.